 Ribeirao Preto Sao Paulo, Brazil Travel Guide

-Ribeirão Preto gives opportunities for outdoor enjoyment inside its parks and nearby natural areas.
+Ribeirão Preto gives opportunities for outdoor enjoyment inside its parks and adjacent natural areas.

 City parks (Parque Maurílio Biagi, Raya Park) offer easy walking/running trails.
-For challenging routes, travel to nearby nature preserves like Parque Estadual de Serra Azul (1-2 hours drive).
+For tough routes, travel to nearby nature preserves like Parque Estadual de Serra Azul (1-2 hours drive).

 Ribeirão Preto lacks natural bodies of water for sports within the city.
 Private clubs or resorts may offer pools.
 Significant water sports require travel to coastal areas or larger lakes in São Paulo state.